lawrend/fluffy-memory/client/README.md

 To do:

  - case sensitivity when creating species/locations
+ - when state is selected:
+   - pull center,
+   - add lat, long to state
+   - render map of state
+   - pull all locations for state
- - incorporate google maps to locations
+   - add lat, long to each location
+   - drop marker on map for each location
+   - each marker is active link for that location
+   - when clicked, render map of location
- - locations routes/components to display like species
+   - render cards of each species
- - Redux store?
+   - each card is active link
+   - when clicked, info about that species comes up
+     - all locations where it is endangered
- - search?
+     - status
- -
+     - picture
+     - wikipedia link and or info